-The council normally has 49 Councillors (also known as Members) from 24 wards in the district.
+The council has 49 Councillors (also known as Members) from 24 wards in the district.

-Following the District Council elections on 5 May 2022, the council consists of 19 Conservative, 17 Labour & Co-operative and 13 Liberal Democrat Members.
+Following the District Council elections on 4 May 2023, the council consists of 19 Labour & Co-operative, 15 Conservative, and 15 Liberal Democrat Members.

 Councillors are elected to represent a ward for a four year term.
 In three out of a four year cycle an election is held for a third of the council seats.
 An election for Hertfordshire County Councillors is held in the fourth year of the cycle.
 Find out more about elections and voting here.

 Councillors are elected by the community to represent the interests of local people to ensure the Council fulfils its duties and takes collective decisions which form the policy of the Council.
 The Council reflects the views of the majority of members, and they:

 - meet in various committees to discuss and agree major policies that determine how the services are run

 - ensure the Council is delivering good services

 - decide on priorities for the Council